 Music is a big part of your life outside the ring.
 Where did your interest in it all come about, and if we were to listen to your iPod what would we find in rotation at the moment?

-I guess I have always been drawn to rock music ever since I was younger.
 My dad listened to a lot of classic rock, a lot of oldies.
-I would hear bands like Led Zeppelin, Pink Floyd, The Doors, and stuff like that, and then when I got into middle school it was popular bands like Nirvana, Red Hot Chili Peppers, Soundgarden, Stone Temple Pilots, alternative stuff like that, and I was always drawn towards that for whatever reason.
+I would hear bands like Led Zeppelin, Pink Floyd, The Doors, and stuff like that.
+Then when I got into middle school it was popular bands like Nirvana, Red Hot Chili Peppers, Soundgarden, Stone Temple Pilots, alternative stuff like that, and I was always drawn towards that for whatever reason.
 311, I was a huge fan of them for years and I still am.
 I haven’t liked any of their recent stuff, but their older stuff was what I liked quite a bit.
 I don’t know, I was always just drawn to any sort of rock music.
 People like what they like and that’s what I like.

 The pointing to your hand gesture has been synonymous with your home of Michigan.
 Do you think you would ever have plans to develop a wrestling school in your home state, to help further along the next crop of talent?

 Definitely, that is something I have given some thought to before.
-The way I would want to do it, if it was just me doing it on my own, I would want a small class size, only take on four or five students at a time, and just really devote my time to training them to be good pro wrestlers.
-I think it reflects on you when you train someone, and you put them out there, and if they are asked who they were trained by and someone says that they were trained by Chris Sabin, then I want them to be quality wrestlers.
+The way I would want to do it if it was just me doing it on my own.
+I would want a small class size, only take on four or five students at a time.
+To just really devote my time to training them to be good pro wrestlers.
+I think it reflects on you when you train someone.
+If someone says that they were trained by Chris Sabin.
+Then I want them to be quality wrestlers.
 I would do it a certain way, but you never know.
 I have given it some thought before, but I have no idea if whether it would happen or not.

 Styles of wrestling today are criticized by those who came before.
-Do you think that the criticism is warranted, or does the mindset has to evolve much like the sport itself?
+Does Chris Sabin think that the criticism is warranted, or does the mindset has to evolve much like the sport itself?

-I take an outside view and me, myself, I try to be more of an observer than getting involved in the criticism.
-Its like any form of entertainment, people criticize television shows, people criticize movies, people criticize food, so there are always going to be haters out there.
-I think, enjoy just sitting back and watching everything evolve naturally because it is going to take the course that it is going to take.
-Whether you listen to what people say about it or not, I don’t think it is going to affect it very much.
-I think it is going to take the course that it is going to take, and just be able to go along for the ride and enjoy it.
+Chris Sabin: I take an outside view and me.
+I try to be more of an observer than getting involved in the criticism.
+It’s like any form of entertainment.
+People criticize television shows, movies, and food.
+There are always going to be haters out there.
+I enjoy just sitting back and watching everything evolve naturally.
+It is going to take the course that it is going to take.
+Whether you listen to what people say about it or not.
+I don’t think it is going to affect it very much and I think it is going to take the course that it is going to take.
+To just be able to go along for the ride and enjoy it.

 I don’t allow people’s criticisms to affect me in a negative way, and I hope others don’t either.
 But it’s always going to happen.
 It’s just fun to watch wrestling change throughout the years.
-I started in 2000, and that was when WWE, WCW and ECW were all around, and of course everything has changed.
-That was eighteen years ago and how much things have changed and how the styles have changed.
+I started in 2000, and that was when WWE, WCW, and ECW were all around.
+Of course, everything has changed.
+That was eighteen years ago and how many things have changed and how the styles have changed.
 Wrestlers have become smaller, and the style of wrestling has become more athletic, and you just got to follow the way it goes.
 It is just going to happen naturally and that’s just the path that wrestling has taken.

 As we approach the midway point of 2018, what can fans expect to see from Chris Sabin moving forward into the balance of the year and beyond?

-I am only thinking short term at the moment.
+Chris Sabin: I am only thinking short term at the moment.
 Obviously, I am trying to take care of myself, and I pray to be able to wrestle many more years in the future.
 I just focus on the Best of the Super Juniors tournament right now.
 This is just a huge opportunity for me, and possibly a new beginning for me.
-I think I opened a lot of people’s eyes as they’ve been able to watch me throughout the years, but at the same time although I may have not been in the spotlight the last several years like I was earlier in my career.
-I hope to change that; New Japan has gotten so popular, the last couple of years especially, I think I am going to have a lot of eyes on me and I hope that I blow people away.
+I think I opened a lot of people’s eyes as they’ve been able to watch me throughout the years.
+But at the same time, I may have not been in the spotlight the last several years like I was earlier in my career.
+I hope to change that; New Japan has gotten so popular in the last couple of years.
+I think I am going to have a lot of eyes on me.
+I hope that I blow people away.